• Home

 The lecture will begin by examining the fundamental biological basis of this process.
 We will explore how the human microbiome interacts with the immune system and serves as an effective "lever" for controlling inflammation.
 In the practical segment, we will discuss three popular nutraceuticals and their impact on the gut microbiota and on the prevention of chronic systemic inflammation: ingestible collagen, hyaluronic acid, and hydrogen water.

-EXPLORING TRANEXAMIC ACID IN TOPICAL CARE: MECHANISMS OF ACTION AND ESTHETIC POTIENTIAL:
+EXPLORING TRANEXAMIC ACID IN TOPICAL CARE: MECHANISMS OF ACTION AND ESTHETIC POTENTIAL:

 Tranexamic acid is a well-established systemic hemostatic agent that has recently gained significant traction in cosmetic dermatology and skincare practice.
 We will begin by discussing the nature of tranexamic acid and its mechanism of action as a pharmaceutical drug, providing a foundation for understanding its rapidly evolving role in topical skincare.
 This approach will allow us to bridge the gap between classical pharmacology and the molecule’s performance when applied locally.